Call for Tutorials

 • Interdisciplinary data science (data science applications in physics, energy, material science, astronomy, or other sciences)

-Tutorial Proposal Requirements
+Tutorial Proposal

 The tutorial proposal should include the following information: